You Are Doing Split-Squats Incorrectly You Terrible Human 2.0

 Here we have another concept that will worry people senseless.

-With that being said, if it happens with most of your reps during the bulgarian split squat it is probably indicative of something that is or will be a weak link in your strength training.
+If it happens with most of your reps, it is probably indicative of something that is or will be a weak link in your strength training.

 The removal of weak links makes you stronger and more resilient.